MicrosoftDocs/cpp-docs/docs/text/how-to-convert-between-various-string-types.md

 Hello, World! (basic_string)
 ```

-## Background: converting between narrow and wide strings
+## Converting between narrow and wide strings

-When dealing with narrow strings ("C"-style strings) and wide strings ("Unicode" strings), legacy C and Windows apps use code pages rather than Unicode encodings. .NET strings are UTF-16, but ATL's `CStringA` is a narrow string, and the conversion from wide to narrow is performed by the [`WideCharToMultiByte`](/windows/win32/api/stringapiset/nf-stringapiset-widechartomultibyte) Win32 function.
-When converting a C-style `CHAR*` (important: a C-style `CHAR*` is a .NET `byte*`) to a string, the opposite Win32 function, [`MultiByteToWideChar](/windows/win32/api/stringapiset/nf-stringapiset-multibytetowidechar)` is called.
+Legacy C and Windows apps use code pages rather than Unicode encodings when handling narrow strings ("C"-style strings) and wide strings ("Unicode" strings).

+.NET strings are UTF-16, but ATL's `CStringA` is a narrow string, and the conversion from wide to narrow is performed by the [`WideCharToMultiByte`](/windows/win32/api/stringapiset/nf-stringapiset-widechartomultibyte) Win32 function.
+When converting a C-style `CHAR*` (a C-style `CHAR*` is a .NET `byte*`) to a string, the opposite Win32 function, [`MultiByteToWideChar`](/windows/win32/api/stringapiset/nf-stringapiset-multibytetowidechar) is called.

-Both functions rely on the Windows concept of a code page, not the .NET concept of a culture.
-To change the system code page, use the region setting, which is set from **Control Panel** > **Region** > **Administrative** tab > **Change system local**.
+Both functions rely on the Windows concept of a code page; not the .NET concept of a culture.
+To change the system code page, use the region setting using **Control Panel** > **Region** > **Administrative** > **Change system local**.

 On an `en-US` language version of Windows, the code page defaults to 1033.
 If you install a different language of Windows, it will have a different code page.
 You can change it using the control panel.

-There's a mismatch in the way that `CStringA` performs a wide to narrow conversion and the way that `gcnew string(CHAR*)` performs a narrow to wide conversion.

-`CStringA` passes `CP_THREAD_ACP`, which means to use the current *thread* code page, to the narrowing conversion method.
+There's a mismatch in the way that `CStringA` performs a wide to narrow conversion and the way that `gcnew string(CHAR*)` performs a narrow to wide conversion. `CStringA` passes `CP_THREAD_ACP`, which means to use the current *thread* code page, to the narrowing conversion method.
 But `string.ctor(sbyte*)` passes `CP_ACP`, which means to use the current *system* code page, to the widening conversion method.
 If the system and thread code pages don't match, it can cause round-trip data corruption.

-To reconcile this difference, use the constant `_CONVERSION_DONT_USE_THREAD_LOCALE`) to get it to use `CP_ACP` (like .NET) instead of `CP_THREAD_ACP`.
+To reconcile this difference, use the constant `_CONVERSION_DONT_USE_THREAD_LOCALE`) to get the conversion to use `CP_ACP` (like .NET) instead of `CP_THREAD_ACP`.
 For more information, see [_CONVERSION_DONT_USE_THREAD_LOCALE](https://social.msdn.microsoft.com/Forums/vstudio/en-US/f3820781-c418-40bf-8c4f-7250001e5b68/visual-studio-2015-update-1-implicit-string-narrow-wide-conversion-and).

-Another approach is to use [`pinvoke`](/dotnet/standard/native-interop/pinvoke) to call [`GetThreadLocale`](/windows/win32/api/winnls/nf-winnls-getthreadlocale) and use the returned `LCID` to create a [`CultureInfo`](/dotnet/api/system.globalization.cultureinfo).
+Another approach is to use [`pinvoke`](/dotnet/standard/native-interop/pinvoke) to call [`GetThreadLocale`](/windows/win32/api/winnls/nf-winnls-getthreadlocale).
+Use the returned `LCID` to create a [`CultureInfo`](/dotnet/api/system.globalization.cultureinfo).
 Then use `CultureInfo.TextInfo` to get the code page to use in the conversion.

 ## See also